Hallmark Channel Christmas Movies In The Works Starring Kristin Chenoweth, Scott Wolf & Melissa Claire Egan

 — Melissa Claire Egan (@MClaireEgan) February 8, 2019

-The third new movie announced will be executive produced by Blake Shelton, who previously served as EP for 2018’s Time for Me to Come Home for Christmas, and also feature some of the country musician’s songs.
+The third new movie announced will be executive produced by Blake Shelton, who previously served as EP for 2018’s Time for Me to Come Home for Christmas, and will also feature some of the country musician’s songs.
 The Hallmark Movies & Mysteries network film, which does not yet have a title, will be about an emotional trip home during the holiday season.

 This year marks the 10th anniversary of Hallmark’s “Countdown to Christmas” campaign, and the company will surely want to top the number of movies produced for last year’s event, which was 37 brand-new films between the two networks.